 Their only son was:

-(Dr) RICHARD ERIC WOODGATE BEAUMONT COMERFORD (1914-1980), MA, MB, BChir, FFARCS, DA, who for much of his career was the consultant anaesthetist to Charing Cross Hospital.
+(Dr) RICHARD ERIC WOODGATE BEAUMONT COMERFORD (1914-1980), MA, MB, BChir, FFARCS, DA, who for much of his career was the consultant anaesthetist at Charing Cross Hospital.

 He was born in 1914, and like his father was educated at Sherborne School, Dorset (1928-1933).
 Later he studied medicine at Gonville and Caius College, Cambridge, in the 1930s, and at Saint George’s Hospital, London, where he was a scholar.
 He qualified in 1940, and received the degrees MB and BChir at the University of Cambridge in 1941.